 13 Chinese Dog Breeds with Rich Histories

 #1 – Chinese Shar-Pei

-One of the dogs on this list you have probably never heard of, they are thought to be the predecessor of the Chinese Shar-Pei.
-According to the Chinese Chongqing Dog Promotional Committee, they are not a man-made breed, but a “natural” one.
-The Chinese bred them “solely for their working capabilities” without regard for conformation.
-There are known for being good protectors, workers, hunters (scent hound) and family companions.
+You’ve probably never heard of this Chinese dog breed, but here’s a fun fact about the Chongqing dog, they are thought to be the predecessor of the Chinese Shar-Pei.
+According to the Chinese Chongqing Dog Promotional Committee, they are not a man-made breed, but a “natural” one occurring in East Sichuan.
+As scent hounds, they were known for their hunting abilities.
+As the Chinese bred them “solely for their working capabilities,” the Chongqing dog also proves to be an excellent guard dog.

 #4 – Chow Chow